Chart Color Schemes

 Clarence Town lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of Clarence Town is around 2,422, showing an increase of 157 people since the 2021 Census which reported a population of 2,265.
-This growth reflects a resident population estimate of 2,319 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 11 validated new addresses since the Census date.
-The population density is approximately 26 persons per square kilometer.
-Clarence Town's population growth rate of 6.9% since the 2021 census exceeds the Rest of NSW's rate of 5.9%.
-Interstate migration contributed around 78.0% to overall population gains during recent periods, with other factors such as overseas migration and natural growth also being positive contributors.
+As of Feb 2026, Clarence Town's population is estimated at around 2,422, reflecting an increase of 157 people since the 2021 Census which reported a population of 2,265.
+This change was inferred from AreaSearch's estimation of the resident population at 2,319 following examination of ABS' latest ERP data release in June 2024 and an additional 11 validated new addresses since the Census date.
+The suburb's population density is approximately 26 persons per square kilometer.
+Clarence Town's growth rate of 6.9% since the 2021 census exceeded the Rest of NSW at 5.9%.
+Interstate migration contributed around 78.0% of overall population gains, with other drivers including overseas migration and natural growth also being positive factors.
 AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a 2022 base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a 2021 base year.

 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, the suburb of Clarence Town is expected to increase its population by 701 persons to reach approximately 3,123 by 2041, reflecting an overall increase of 25.8% over the 17-year period.
+By 2041, the suburb is forecasted to increase its population by 690 persons, reflecting an overall increase of 24.2% over the 17-year period.

 Frequently Asked Questions - Population